kyma-incubator/compass/components/director/internal/tenantfetcher/README.md

 }
 ```

-The `eventData` field contains an escaped JSON string, with the following fields that can be configured in values overrides:
+The **eventData** field contains an escaped JSON string with the following fields that you can configure using values overrides:
 - `$id` - specifies a unique tenant ID
 - `$name` - specifies the tenant name

-- **Tenant update endpoint**
+#### Tenant update endpoint

-JSON payload:
+The endpoint should return the following JSON payload:
 ```json
 {
   "events": [